18 Best Places to Visit in California During Winter

 Point Dume in Malibu, California

-El Matador State Beach is a must-see here, with its dramatic cliffs and stunning rock formations jutting out of the sand.
+El Matador State Beach is a must-see here, with dramatic cliffs and stunning rock formations jutting out of the sand.
 If you want to scramble up these rocks, bring proper shoes (for beach hiking, I love my Tevas and Justin is obsessed with his as well) and make sure to check the tide report beforehand.
-Many of them are inaccessible once the tide rolls in and it would be a decidedly not not great way to spend your vacation stuck on top of a cliff!
+Many areas are inaccessible once the tide rolls in and it would be a decidedly not great way to spend your vacation stuck on top of a cliff!

 El Matador State Beach in Malibu, California

-El Matador is a great place to spot wildlife, like sea lions and pelicans, and offers tons of tidepools to explore.
+El Matador is also a great place to spot wildlife, like sea lions and pelicans, and offers tons of tidepools to explore.
 And if you can, stay for sunset- it’s one of the best places in the entire state to watch the sun sink beneath the horizon!

 If you enjoy hiking, the nearby Leo Carrillo State Park is home to a few trails where you can explore the coastal forests and find hidden sea caves tucked along the coastline.

-How to get to Malibu: You can easily reach Malibu by flying into LAX and making the hour drive north.
+You can easily reach Malibu by flying into LAX and making the hour drive north.

-Where to stay in Malibu: Check out the Surfrider Hotel, which allows easy access to the Malibu Pier.
+Check out the Surfrider Hotel, which has a dreamy, coastal vibe and allows easy access to the Malibu Pier.

 Recommended by Monica of This Rare Earth